 00001000 00000000 00101011 11100100 10110001 00000010

-manufacturer of Ethernet devices is allocated a different prefix that
+Ethernet devices is allocated a different prefix that must be prepended

-must be prepended to the address on every adaptor they build.
-For
+to the address on every adaptor they build.
+For example, Advanced Micro

 Each frame transmitted on an Ethernet is received by every adaptor connected to that Ethernet.
 Each adaptor recognizes those frames addressed to its address and passes only those frames on to the host.
 (An adaptor can also be programmed to run in promiscuous mode, in which case it delivers all received frames to the host, but this is not the normal mode.)
 In addition to these unicast addresses, an Ethernet address consisting of all 1s is treated as a broadcast address; all adaptors pass frames addressed to the broadcast address up to the host.
 Similarly, an address that has the first bit set to 1 but is not the broadcast address is called a multicast address.
 A given host can program its adaptor to accept some set of multicast addresses.
 Multicast addresses are used to send messages to some subset of the hosts on an Ethernet (e.g., all file servers).
 To summarize, an Ethernet adaptor receives all frames and accepts

 Frames addressed to its own address

 Frames addressed to a multicast address, if it has been instructed to listen to that address